Portrait of Meisa Bonelli with “AI Ethics, AI Enablement, Executive Operations” branding.

 Experience

-Meisa Bonelli’s experience spans executive operations, Chief of Staff leadership, compliance, tax and systems management across finance, technology, real estate, and mission-driven organizations.
+Meisa Bonelli’s experience spans Chief of Staff leadership, executive operations, compliance, tax, education, and systems management across finance, technology, real estate, and mission-driven organizations.
 Her work has consistently taken place closest to leadership, where discretion, preparation, and judgment matter most, and where operations must hold under pressure.

 Rather than list roles, this snapshot highlights the scope, scale, and impact that define her career.